salecharohit/rohitsalecha.com/content/authors/rohit/_index.md

 # - Visitors
 ---

 Rohit Salecha is a technology enthusiast with over 10+ years of experience in IT and Cyber Security industry.
-He loves to develop web applications/API , learn new programming languages,reverse engineer binaries and tinker around with his computers in cloud.More inclined towards defense than offense in the Information Security domain.
+He loves to develop web applications/API , learn new programming languages,reverse engineer binaries and tinker around with his computers in cloud.
+More inclined towards defense than offense in the Information Security domain.

 In his free time he is either reading [books](https://www.goodreads.com/review/list/76845050-rohit-salecha?shelf=read) or watching [movies](https://www.imdb.com/list/ls040083918/).
 He is a fitness freak who loves to jog,swim and cycle on different terrains.